isomerpages/moe-dunmansec/_e-open-house/Recordings and FAQs.md

 *   Pure Chemistry and either Pure Physics or Pure Biology
 *   Combined Science (Physics, Chemistry) or Combined Science (Biology, Chemistry)

 Information for the subject combination for Secondary 2 this year can be found on our website.
-Please click [**here**](/our-dunman-experience/sec-2-estreaming/) for more information.
+Please click <b><a href="/our-dunman-experience/sec-2-estreaming/" target="_blank">here</a></b> for more information.

 **9. Apart from academic achievements, how does Dunman Secondary School provide a holistic environment that also inculcates life skills?**